One of the biggest factors of a startup’s success is a thorough business plan that includes reliable financial projections for startups.

 How to create an advantage

-It can be a real challenge to make financial projections for your startup when it’s not even launched.
+It can be a real challenge to make financial projections for startups when they are not even launched.

 At that point, you do not have any real data to give you a better understanding of future projections.

-Still, with a little market and industry research, you will have a lot of data to work with, helping you to create realistic financial projections for your startup.
+Still, with a little market and industry research, you will have a lot of data to work with, helping you to create realistic financial projections for startup business.

 Before striking out on your own, consider the industry you have been working in and have experience working in.